ace-cooper/turnbased-gameserver/README.md

 # Turn-Based Game Server Prototype (WIP)

 This project is a prototype for a core system of a battle server designed for a turn-based fighting game.
 It showcases the basics of a server that can handle real-time battles through WebSocket connections using socket.io.
-The architecture of the server is designed to be sufficiently decoupled, allowing it to run efficiently in different contexts, such as within a single API request or as a dedicated app instance.
+The server architecture is designed to be sufficiently decoupled, allowing it to run efficiently in different contexts, such as within a single API request or as a dedicated app instance.

 ## Features